JDASoftwareGroup/jdatech.github.io/_posts/2024-01-23-ensuring-code-quality-a-guide-to-dynamic-git-hub-pull-request-gates.markdown

 1. Check for the relevant file changes in a job of the workflow itself and execute the actual status check only for relevant changes.
 2. Add a concluding job to all dynamically required workflows and configure it as required status check.

+With GitHub continuously evolving and gathering user feedback, our hope is that the need for such workarounds becomes obsolete.<br>
+We look forward to a future where seamless and dynamic status checks align effortlessly with the needs of developers, making these inventive workarounds a thing of the past.